 With only a third of Americans standing on the “normal” side of the body weight dividing line, millions carrying excess fat are desperately seeking any help they can get.

-Failed efforts to follow weight-loss plans and claim the rewards of a thinner body and better health is a common disappointment in the modern world.
+Failed efforts to shed belly fat and claim the rewards of a thinner body and better health is a common disappointment in the modern world.